 At the end of the first year, residents must complete the 50-item multiple-choice APPCN written examination to determine their level of progress in each of the following key competencies: neuropsychological assessment, basic neurosciences, neurobehavioral syndromes, neuroimaging and ancillary diagnostic procedures, lifespan development, and psychometric / statistical issues.
 Results from this examination will be used to guide emphases of further training during the second year.

-For the 2013 – 2015 term, only the adult position is open at this time.
-The pediatric position has been filled.
-Applications for the adult position starting in September 2013 are currently being accepted.
-Deadline for receipt of complete applications is January 25, 2013.
+Applications for the adult and pediatric positions starting in September 2015 are currently being accepted.
+Deadline for receipt of complete applications is January 30, 2015.

 Each resident will have at least two neuropsychologist supervisors.
 For the adult position, this will include Jacobus Donders, PhD, ABPP and Carrie-Ann H. Strong, PsyD, ABPP.
 For the pediatric position, this will include Jacobus Donders, PhD, ABPP and Shana J. Asbell, PhD.